Assistant Professor | Director of Lewis & Clark Community Counseling Center

 Henderson, J. D., & Christensen, J. (November, 2018).
 Disrupting Hate: Integrating Training Clinics with Community Coalitions.
 Presentation for Western Association for Counselor Education and Supervision.

-Henderson, J. D. (April, 2018).
+Henderson, J. D. (2018).
 Chiseled: Understanding, treating, and preventing men’s body image concerns.
-Presentation to be presented at 2018 American Counseling Association Conference & Expo, Atlanta, Georgia.
+Presented at 2018 American Counseling Association Conference & Expo, Atlanta, Georgia.

 Henderson, J. D. (2016).
 Compassion-Focused Therapy: Theory and Application.
 Professional training at Washington State University.